bentheperson1/go2_dashboard/README.md

 ![](images/dashboard.png)

-A nice little dashboard to access your Unitree Go2 through a web interface.
+A nice little dashboard to access your Unitree Go2 through a web interface that allows you to:
+- See stats about the dog like velocity or yaw speed
+- Get a live camera feed
+- Remotely start/stop scripts on your computer
+- Upload and play sound effects through the dog

 Uses [Legion1381's fork of the Unitree Python SDK](https://github.com/legion1581/go2_python_sdk2/tree/dev)